Internal friction controls active ciliary oscillations near the instability threshold: Results

-Internal moments included in $\boldsymbol{m}$, which can exist only if the internal stress is antisymmetric, are generally omitted in the elasticity of rods, as for example in \cite{LandauLifshitzElasticity}, but are essential to our model.
-The above equations are closed by identifying the relevant forces and moments and then providing their constitutive equations in terms of the kinematic variables.
-Integrating the force equation, it follows that the stress resultant to be used in the torque equation can be expressed as $\boldsymbol{F}(s)=\int_{s}^{L}\boldsymbol{f}(s)ds+\boldsymbol{F}(L)$, where $\boldsymbol{F}(L)$ is specified by the boundary condition at the terminus of the rod.
-At a free terminus, the stress resultant vanishes giving $\boldsymbol{F}(L)=0.$ The only force per unit length relevant here is the viscous drag, $\boldsymbol{f}^{v}$, resulting from the motion of the rod relative to the ambient fluid.
+Internal moments included in $\boldsymbol{m}$, which can exist only if the internal stress is antisymmetric, are generally omitted in the elasticity of rods, but are essential to our model \cite{ericksen}.
+The above equations are closed by identifying the relevant forces, moments and their constitutive equations in terms of the kinematic variables.
+Integrating the force equation, the stress resultant can be expressed as $\boldsymbol{F}(s)=\int_{s}^{L}\boldsymbol{f}(s) \thinspace ds+\boldsymbol{F}(L)$, where $\boldsymbol{F}(L)=0$ at the free terminus of the rod.
+The only force per unit length relevant here is the external hydrodynamic drag, $\boldsymbol{f}^{v}$.

-\section{External viscous drag}
+\subsection{{ External viscous drag}}

 A rod moving through a viscous fluid experiences a drag $\boldsymbol{f}^{v}(s)$ and creates a flow $\boldsymbol{v}(\boldsymbol{r})$.
-These are related through the conservation of fluid momentum.
-In the experimentally relevant limit of slow viscous flow and a slender rod, $L\gg a,$ the integral representation of Stokes equation gives \cite{Lighthill1975Lecture}
+In the experimentally relevant limit of slow viscous flow and a slender rod, $L\gg a,$ the integral representation of Stokes equation gives